surveysolutions/docs/content/headquarters/config/standalone-server-errors.md

 <FONT color="red">6.
 "This application only runs on Windows Server NNNN or higher."</FONT>

 This error message is issued during the installation when the installation is taking place on a machine not satisfying the minimal [requirements](/faq/server-requirements/).
 Make sure you install Survey Solutions on a server version of MS Windows, not on a regular desktop version.
 Note also, that MS Windows NNNN Professional is not a server version of MS Windows.

+<FONT color="red">7.
+"An unexpected error occured during export."</FONT>

+This error message may be seen at the data export page and is rare.
+It signals about a situation, which was unanticipated and the Survey Solutions export service didn't manage to produce the data export file.
+It is not possible to say what exactly went wrong simply from this error message.
+Instead the application log files must be inspected as they would contain evidence of what step of the export has failed and what was the unexpected situation.
+This technical information is accessible to the IT-personnel (person administrating the server) and is not published on the data export page.

+Users in the role of Headquarters should notify their server administrator regarding the occurrence of this error.

+The administrator will find the necessary logs in the <TT>Logs</TT> subfolder of the folder where the Survey Solutions is installed.
+The log files are organized by date to simplify locating the necessary files.
+They are text files, so the administrators can read them to try to identify the error themselves, or to inspect the information being sent if there are any privacy concerns.